Perugia's Real Tables: Where Umbrian Grandmothers, Truffle Hunters, and Chocolate Makers Actually Eat

 Specialty: Strangozzi al tartufo, seasonal truffle dishes

 Located in a 13th-century building with exposed stone walls and vaulted ceilings, Osteria a Priori represents everything wonderful about Perugian dining.
 The restaurant works directly with local foragers and producers, and their truffle menu changes based on what's available that morning.
 The strangozzi al tartufo here achieves that perfect balance where the pasta and truffle enhance rather than compete with each other.
-Reservations essential, especially on weekends.
+In October and November, ask for the tartufo bianco supplement—it costs €12 more but delivers a completely different aroma profile, lighter and more garlicky than the black winter variety.

 La Taverna